 Gift and Estate Considerations

 Contributions to Section 529 Plans are considered completed gifts and are subject to the gift tax rules.
 Under these rules, individuals can annually give away (gift) up to the annual limit to another individual (double for a married couple) without triggering gift taxes or reducing their lifetime gift and inheritance exclusion.
-The long-standing annual gift exclusion amount of $10,000 ($14,000 in 2013) is inflation-adjusted.
-Please call this office for the current limit.
+The annual gift exclusion amount is $14,000 in 2014 and 2015, and is inflation-adjusted.
+Please call this office for the limit for a year after 2015.

 In addition, individuals are allowed to make five years’ worth of gifts to a Section 529 Plan in one year.
-That means an individual could contribute $70,000 in 2013 and a couple $140,000 in 2013.
+For example, that means an individual could contribute $70,000, or a couple $140,000, in 2014 or 2015.
 However, no additional gift could be given to the beneficiary of the Section 529 Plan for that entire five-year period.
 The gift would reduce the donor’s estate by the full amount of the gift by the end of the five-year period.
 Should the donor die before the five-year period elapses, any amount in excess of the allowable annual exemptions would revert back to the donor’s estate.
 Note: A gift tax return must be filed for the year of the contribution if it exceeds the annual gift tax exclusion claiming this special exemption.

 Section 529 Plans are increasingly being promoted as an estate-planning device for wealthy grandparents, since making a large contribution to a 529 Plan reduces your taxable estate much quicker than the current annual gift exclusion.
 But while the assets leave your estate, they don't leave your control.